This delicious gulai labu is the combination of two brains – a friend, and my mum’s!

 How did that happen?

 Well, it all started when Madam R gifted us her gulai labu to eat for dinner a few days before Eid.
+Food gifting has become common during the COVID19 pandemic era, as a way of showing care to loved ones we can’t see in person.

 She didn’t have a formally written recipe, like most home cooks.
 In Malaysia, and most parts of Asia, I imagine, people usually cook by eyeballing it.